 Under this grouping, there are mainly six different models:

-Your business model is B2B or business to business model if the transactions are done between two different business entities.
-For example, a business makes a deal with another business; it is B2B (Business to business) model.
+Your business model is B2B or business-to-business if transactions are done between two different business entities.
+For example, a business deals with another business; it is a B2B (Business to business) model.

-In this kind of model, your primary customers are other businesses that will utilize your products or services to start their own business (it could be either online retail or that traditional brick-and-mortar store).
+In this model, your primary customers are other businesses that will utilize your products or services to start their own business (it could be either online retail or that traditional brick-and-mortar store).

-B2C e-commerce, also called the business to customer model which can be best described as the traditional e-commerce business model.
+B2C e-commerce also called the business-to-customer model, can be best described as the traditional e-commerce business model.
 In this model, a company sells its products or services directly to the consumer through an eCommerce mobile app or a website.
 Any e-retail store is a perfect example of this kind of business model.

-You will find that most of the eCommerce app development work is being done for the B2C business models, which turns out to be a very profitable business method.
+You will find that most of the eCommerce app development work is being done for the B2C business models, which is a very profitable business method.

 A C2C business model is a business model which does not include any business entity but only consumers.
 This model includes only end-to-end consumers.
 For example, a customer sells its product to another customer, which is a C2C transaction.

 These types of transactions are usually seen as second-hand deals.
-Like if a person wants to sell his used car, and another customer is interested in buying that car in a second-hand deal, then they have made a C2C transaction.
+If a person wants to sell his used car, and another customer is interested in buying it in a second-hand deal, they have made a C2C transaction.

 eCommerce mobile app like OLX, Quikr, etc., is designed for C2C transactions.
 Almost all of the transactions made on OLX and Quikr are C2C transactions.

-C2B or Customer-to-business business model is a rare business model in which a customer sells its services to a business entity.
-A business entity availing services from a customer!
+C2B, or Customer-to-business business model, is a rare business model in which a customer sells services to a business entity.
+A business entity is availing services from a customer!
 Strange!
 Isn’t it?
 This type of business model is usually seen in affiliate marketing programs.
-A customer can put any business ads on his blog or website and earn a commission for redirecting traffic or making sales on that business entity.
+A customer can put any business ad on his blog or website and earn a commission for redirecting traffic or making sales on that business entity.
 The business entity will happily provide commission, as the customer has redirected his traffic to their website and made sales.

 So, these C2B transactions are done between any eCommerce business entity and an affiliate marketer who drives their traffic to that eCommerce business.

-C2G or Customer-to-Government business model includes any services for which a customer pays to the Government like paying taxes for water, electricity, or anything a consumer pays to the Government, is C2G deal.
+C2G or Customer-to-Government business model includes any services for which a customer pays to the Government, such as taxes for water, electricity, or anything a consumer pays to the Government, which is the C2G deal.

-One such example is paying toll taxes to drive on the national highway or paying for the government’s electricity.
+One example is paying toll taxes to drive on the national highway or paying for the Government’s electricity.